Prime Minister of Canada (1993)

 Canada, March 10, 1947.

 Campbell was educated at the University of British Columbia (BA, 1969, LLB, 1983) and the London School of Economics (Doctoral studies in Soviet Government, ABD, 1970-73).
-She holds seven Doctorates Honoris Causa and is an Honorary Fellow of the London School of Economics and was a Regents´ Lecturer at the University of California Irvine.
-She continues her long-standing relationship with Harvard University as an Honorary Fellow of the Center for Public Leadership at the John F. Kennedy School of Government.
+She holds over ten Doctorates Honoris Causa, is an Honorary Fellow of the London School of Economics, and was a Regents´ Lecturer at the University of California Irvine.

 Campbell served as Member and Chair of the Vancouver School Board from 1980 to 1984 and as Member of the Legislative Assembly of British Columbia from 1986 to 1988.
 In 1988, Campbell was elected to the Canadian House of Commons.